tbeehoon/todo-app/Readme.md

 npm -v
 ```

+> [!TIP]
+>
+> Using bash instead because PowerShell/Command Prompt may not have the execution right for node.

-## 3. Create a new React app with Vite
+### 1.3 Create a new React app with Vite

 From any workspace folder in your terminal: